Integrated Risk Management Requires Robust Vendor Risk Management

 Cut across organizational silos

 VRM systems can provide an effective solution for organized and efficient vendor management.
-User-friendly VRM software and services provide features and tools for risk assessments, monitoring, and rating.
+User-friendly VRM software and services provide features and integrated risk management tools for risk assessments, monitoring, and rating.
 You gain capabilities that help to manage and mitigate third-party risk across the entire enterprise.

 Your organization will be able to perform reviews of vendor BCP/PR management, financial performance, control audit, information security, and more.
 You can ensure compliance, reduce risk, and improve the productivity of a VRM program.
 Most importantly, you gain a singular perspective of the inherent and residual risk exposure from vendors to various levels of the organizational hierarchy.